juliasilge/tidytext/README.md

 #> 8  Sense & Sensibility         10     chapter
 #> 9  Sense & Sensibility         10           1
 #> 10 Sense & Sensibility         13         the
-#> ..                 ...        ...         ...
+#> # ... with 725,044 more rows
 ```

 This function uses the [tokenizers package](https://github.com/lmullen/tokenizers) to separate each line into words.
-The default tokenizing is for words, but other options include characters, ngrams, sentences, lines, paragraphs, or separation around a regex pattern.
+The default tokenizing is for words, but other options include characters, n-grams, sentences, lines, paragraphs, or separation around a regex pattern.

 Now that the data is in one-word-per-row format, we can manipulate it with tidy tools like dplyr.
 We can remove stop words (kept in the tidytext dataset `stop_words`) with an `anti_join`.